MGrezlik/MGrezlik/README.md

 ## Hi there 👋
 My name is Max Grezlik.
-I am a Fisheries Data Analyst with IBSS in support of NOAA Fisheries I am interested in finding Ecosystem Based solutions to complex problems
+I am a Fisheries Data Analyst with IBSS in support of NOAA Fisheries.
+I am interested in finding Ecosystem Based solutions to complex problems
 <!--
 **MGrezlik/MGrezlik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.